 Presenting Your Fly To Giant Trevally

 Geets do not tend to be selective, but they are acutely aware of their surroundings.
 A bad cast—too long or over a fish—is likely to spook even the most aggressive fish.
 The fly should never land behind or to the side of a fish, as rarely does a baitfish swim towards a large predator.
 A quiet, yet authoritative presentation cast is often the most effective.
-This is best accomplished by striving to lead a feeding or cruising GT by three to four rod lengths.
-When shooting line on the presentation cast, it is crucial to keep the line-hand in contact with the fly line at all times because the need to immediately strip the fly may be necessary.
+This is best accomplished by striving to lead a feeding or cruising GT by three to four-rod lengths.
+When shooting line on the presentation cast, it is crucial to keep the line-hand in contact with the fly line at all times because of the need to immediately strip the fly may be necessary.
 Strip in long, deliberate strips, waiting patiently while adrenaline builds

 When the fish eats the fly, the long strip will stop, and stop hard.
 Set the hook with conviction, like a one-handed tug to finish off a tug-of-war opponent.
 Keep the rod tip pointed down during the initial take and setting of the hook.
 Only when the Geet is on the reel should the rod be raised.
 Most GT’s will run hard and long, reaching into the backing multiple times during a fight.
-Be prepared to run, sweat, grunt and eventually reveal in delight as the fight with a Giant Trevally is the total sum of all the parts leading up to the moment a fish is landed
+Be prepared to run, sweat, grunt, and eventually reveal in delight as the fight with a Giant Trevally is the total sum of all the parts leading up to the moment a fish is landed

 Best times of year

 Pursuing GT’s year-round is possible, but, like any species, there are times when environmental factors are more favorable for angling success.
 Tides, winds, rain or lack thereof, and available baitfish all should be considered when choosing a destination.
 At Yellow Dog Flyfishing Adventures, our opportunities are varied, but still, require being in the right place at the right time.